syzygypl/syzygypl.github.io/_posts/2018-10-11-interface-power.md

     }
 }
 ```
-Two setters for same thing looks weird, do they?
-If we will do simple accessors to `height` and `weight` properties
+Two setters for same thing looks weird, yes?
+So it is not acceptable result for us.
-then we will break encapsulation because square always guarantee that it has equal sides size.
-If you will change
+If we will be simple accessors to `height` and `weight` properties then we will break encapsulation because square
-both height and width in every setter, setters will become more than simple setters.
-There is no straightforward way
+always guarantee that it has equal sides size.
+If you will change both height and width in every setter, setters
-to implement them...
-And every programmer thinks about this method as simple accessors without logic.
+will become more than simple setters.
+There is no straightforward way to implement them...
 So implementing
 interface will give you sign that something is probably broken with your design.

 What about undesired public contract?
 Same story - if you will implement interface and see methods that you will not